Actindo-AG/Documentation/BigCommerce/Integration/04_ManageProductData.md

 ## Check variant sets

-This procedure is only relevant if you have the *PIM* module in use and want to exchange your product data with BigCommerce.
-If you do not have the PIM module in use, the variant sets from *BigCommerce* will be imported to the *Omni-Channel* module. <!---Stimmt das?-->
+This procedure is only relevant if you have the *PIM* module in use and want to exchange your product data with *BigCommerce*.
+If you do not have the *PIM* module in use and you initially import the *BigCommerce* products to *Omni-Channel*, the variant sets from *BigCommerce* will be imported to the *Omni-Channel* module. <!---Stimmt das?-->
 For detailed information on *BigCommerce* product variants, see the following *BigCommerce* documentation: [https://developer.bigcommerce.com/docs/rest-catalog/product-variants#create-a-product-variant](https://developer.bigcommerce.com/docs/rest-catalog/product-variants#create-a-product-variant).

-Check your existing *PIM* variant sets if they are suitable for the *BigCommerce* connection or create new ones.

-*BigCommerce* allows only certain attributes to be changeable per variant.
+Check your existing *PIM* variant sets if they are suitable for the *BigCommerce* connection or create new ones. *BigCommerce* allows only certain attributes to be changeable per variant.
 The following attributes are declared as changeable in *BigCommerce*:
 - Cost price
 - Price
 - Sale price